portworx/px-dev/cassandra-guide.md

     -e CASSANDRA_SEEDS=10.0.0.1 \
     -v [DOCKER_CREATE_VOLUME_ID]:/var/lib/cassandra cassandra:latest
 ```

+As in the above, create a new volume for the Cassandra instance on node 3 by running the ``docker volume create ``, shown in step 1.

 #### Step 3b: On Cassandra node 3 run the following:
 ```
     docker run --name cassandra3 -d \